rsdoiel/antenna/archives/2025/snapshots_2025.27.md

 date: 2025-07-06, updated: 2025-07-06, from: Simon Willison’s Weblog

 <p><strong><a href="https://www.generalanalysis.com/blog/supabase-mcp-blog">Supabase MCP can leak your entire SQL database</a></strong></p>
-Here's yet another example of a <a href="">lethal trifecta</a> attack, where an LLM system combines access to private data, exposure to potentially malicious instructions and a mechanism to communicate data back out to an attacker.</p>
+Here's yet another example of a <a href="https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/">lethal trifecta</a> attack, where an LLM system combines access to private data, exposure to potentially malicious instructions and a mechanism to communicate data back out to an attacker.</p>
 <p>In this case, General Analysis identify all three components in a single MCP - the <a href="https://supabase.com/docs/guides/getting-started/mcp">Supabase MCP</a>.</p>
 <p>They imagine a scenario where a developer asks Cursor, running the Supabase MCP, to "use cursor’s agent to list the latest support tickets":</p>
 <blockquote>